ArduPilot/MethodicConfigurator/TUNING_GUIDE_Heli.md

 When asked *Should the FC values now be copied to the 19_notch_filter_results.param file?* select `No` and close the *ArduPilot Methodic Configurator* software.

-# 7. Assemble propellers and perform the first flight
+# 7. Install rotor blades and perform the first flight

-Assemble the propellors in the vehicle ensuring that they are [balanced in order to reduce vibrations](https://www.youtube.com/watch?v=zTDkCZ698uA).
+Install the rotor blades in the vehicle ensuring that they are [balanced in order to reduce vibrations (add heli specific)](https://www.youtube.com/watch?v=zTDkCZ698uA).
 High vibrations will cause your vehicle to behave eradicaly endangering people and property.

-Now that all mandatory configuration steps are done and the props are on you can perform the first flight.
+Now that all mandatory configuration steps are done and the rotor blades are installed you can perform the first flight.

 ## 7.1 First flight: Motor Thrust Hover and Harmonic Notch data collection